Kron4ek/FAudio-Builds/README.md

 FAudio MinGW (dlls) builds for Wine.
 Compiled with FFmpeg (and therefore WMA) support.

+### When are these MinGW builds useful?

+They are useful when using native FAudio library is not possible or difficult: old Linux distros that doesn't have FAudio in their repositories or old Wine versions (4.2 and older) that doesn't support native FAudio at all.
+They are also useful when native FAudio library is compiled without support for WMA decoding.

+I recommend to use native FAudio library whenever possible.

 ---

 ## Installation

-Use **wine_setup_faudio.sh** script to install FAudio.
-And don't forget to specify path to your Wine prefix.
+Use the **wine_setup_faudio.sh** script to install FAudio, and don't forget to specify path to your Wine prefix.
 For example:

     WINEPREFIX="$HOME/some_prefix" ./wine_setup_faudio.sh

+It's also possible (but not necessary) to specify path to a Wine binary:

+    WINE=/opt/wine-staging/bin/wine WINEPREFIX="$HOME/some_prefix" ./wine_setup_faudio.sh

-Script creates symlinks to FAudio dlls, so **don't remove** FAudio directory after installation.
+The script creates symlinks to FAudio dlls, so **do not remove** FAudio directory after installation.

+You can also use winetricks for installation:

+    WINEPREFIX="$HOME/some_prefix" winetricks faudio

 ---

 ## FAudio description